 Where to sleep?
 Hotel Nascar and Lanthia Resort (Santa Maria Navarrese)

 Where to sleep?
-Villa Mosca Charming House (Alghero), Corte Fiorita (Bosa)
+Villa Mosca Charming House (Alghero)

 The most popular caves of Sardinia find in Alghero and are dedicated to the sea God Neptune.
+They extend for some 6 km and have been dug out over thousands of years by freshwater.
 They are both reachable via ferry boat and through a 600 steps staircase, offering stunning views over the sea and the coast.

 Where to sleep?
 Bienestar Maison de Charme and Inghirios (Alghero)

 Mamoiada and Orgosolo are two traditional Sardinian places located in the heart of the island, the region called Barbagia, in the Province of Nuoro.
 Orgosolo is well-known for its wonderful Murales (about 150), while Mamoiada for its traditional carnival masks: you can discover all them and much more visiting the Mediterranean masks museum of the town.

 It has about 6.400 inhabitants and is the only municipality of the Island of S. Pietro, in the south-western coast of Sardinia.
 A quiet and lovely place, with small pretty beaches and charming narrow streets, a own dialect which is a variant of Ligurian language, testimony of its history, unique in Sardinia.